gergely-elias/holmgang/README.md

 ## Technical requirements, known limitations
 __Holmgång__ has only been tested on __Ubuntu 18.04__.
 It needs __Python3__, __Bash__ and __GNU Backgammon__ installed.
-As of March 2020, __GNU Backgammon__ has to be manually compiled, as there is not yet any official release which contains the fixes introduced with the following necessary revisions:
+As of March 2020, __GNU Backgammon__ has to be manually compiled, as there is not yet any official release which contains necessary fixes introduced with the following revisions:
 - `/gnubg/external.c` 1.101
 - `/gnubg/play.c` 1.463
 - `/gnubg/external.h` 1.25